pulumi/docs/content/tutorials/pulumi-deployments-click-to-deploy/index.md

 ### Deployment settings

 Configure the behavior of Deployments, including when to trigger new Deployments and any environment variables required for the Pulumi program to run.
+Unless you have configured this project to use an Environment, you will need to add variables for `AWS_ACCESS_KEY_ID' and `AWS_SECRET_ACCESS_KEY`.

+{{% notes type="info" %}}
+Secret environment variables, such as `AWS_SECRET_ACCESS_KEY`, are encrypted end-to-end with Pulumi and can be set on each stack.
+However, by creating an [environment](/docs/pulumi-cloud/esc) with Pulumi ESC, you can centralize secrets and set up OIDC for secure authentication.
+This allows you to manage and share sensitive configuration data across multiple stacks efficiently.
+{{% /notes %}}

 A full description of each setting is available on the [deployment settings](/docs/pulumi-cloud/deployments/reference/#deployment-settings) docs page.